dokku/dokku/docs/deployment/logs.md

 dokku logs node-js-app -t -p web
 ```

-will show logs continually from the web process.
+The above command will show logs continually from the web process.

 ### Failed deploy logs